 Erythroderma in Atopic Dermatitis

-Atopic dermatitis (AD) can sometimes cause a widespread reddening of the skin, called erythroderma.
+Atopic dermatitis (eczema) can sometimes cause a widespread reddening of the skin, called erythroderma.

 What causes erythroderma?